wuyenlin/norpark_project/README.md

 This final project is a part of the requirements of the course CS4245 Seminar Computer Vision by Deep Learning (2019/2020) at TU Delft.
 The work is done by group 8, including Hao Liu, Sigurd Totland, and Yen-Lin Wu.

 In this final project, we attempted to reproduce the result of [CNRPark+EXT](http://cnrpark.it/)- more specifically, table 2 and figure 5 in the paper, [Deep learning for decentralized parking lot occupancy detection](https://www.sciencedirect.com/science/article/abs/pii/S095741741630598X).
 We also created our own test set by downloading images of a surveillance camera in a parking lot at Trondheim, Norway (details can be found in the folder [NORPark](NORPark/)).
 We report both the reproduction results and the accuracy testing on NORPark.
-A full blog post can be read here on [Medium]().
+A full blog post can be read [here](CV Blog Post.pdf).

-### Dataset
+### Download Dataset
 Run the following commands to download the CNRPark, CNRPark-EXT, and PKLot dataset used in this project.

 > chmod +x get_dataset.sh

 > ./get_dataset.sh

-### Run
+### Run files
 Clone the repository and download the image dataset.
 Run the code as follows:

 > python3 [main_tab2.py](main_tab2.py)